CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections progressing from quick reference to advanced patterns, but it's monolithic — all content is inline in a single file.
-Given the length (~400 lines), the advanced patterns (state controllers, bulk operations) and complete examples could be split into referenced files to reduce the token footprint of the main skill.
+The content is well-organized with clear sections and a logical progression from quick reference to advanced patterns.
+However, it's monolithic — the advanced patterns (state controllers, bulk operations) and complete examples could be split into separate files to reduce the main skill's size.
+No bundle files are referenced or provided.

 2 / 3